Alibaba2709/PIU-University-assignement/README.md

 # PIU-University-assignement

-This collection of exercises showcases my work from the PIU course, highlighting my ability to apply theoretical concepts to practical problem-solving.
+Introduction

+This repository gathers the projects and exercises developed for the PIU course, showcasing my ability to translate user-centered design principles into clear, structured, and functional solutions.
+Each assignment reflects a complete workflow—from research and analysis to low-fidelity prototyping—highlighting both my technical growth and my attention to usability.
 Group name: 4UI
 Exercises for argoments:

 1. Prototype low fidelity